Clinical Patient Management System for European Reference Networks: A Case Study

 Eurordis

 George hopped on a plane after BPSU to celebrate Rare Disease Day with Eurordis.
 Last year, we became a sapphire member.
-It is a pleasure to share our domain knowledge of registries with the other members.
-A key take-away was the real potential that ERNs will bring to patient care.
+It is a pleasure to share our domain knowledge of patient registry software with the other members.
+A key take-away was the real potential that European Reference Networks bring to patient care.

 Genetic Disorders Leadership Symposium

-Our MD was back on the road to attend and speak at UK Genetic Disorders Leadership Symposium with our client, Daniel Levi of The CATS Foundation.
+Our MD was back on the road to attend and speak at UK Genetic Disorders Leadership Symposium with Daniel Levi of the CATS Foundation, OpenApp provide the CATS Foundation patient registry software.

 Mel spoke about how our registry software is used for gathering evidence.
 He also announced our free registry software to manage up to 100 patients and 4 users.
 Using the dataset as defined by Epirare and using OpenEHR thinking, this is an ideal way for smaller patient organisations to either get started with a registry or update their existing one.